 Obanor helps No. 25 Texas Tech rout Eastern Washington 78-46

-LUBBOCK, Texas (AP) Kevin Obanor had 11 points, seven rebounds and four assists without a turnover, helping No. 25 Texas Tech beat Eastern Washington 78-46 on Tuesday.
+LUBBOCK, Texas- Kevin Obanor had 11 points, seven rebounds and four assists without a turnover, helping No. 25 Texas Tech beat Eastern Washington 78-46 on Tuesday.

 Adonis Arms and Bryson Williams each had 12 points for the Red Raiders (9-2), who used several big runs to rebound from their loss Saturday to fourth-ranked Gonzaga.
 Kevin McCullar added 10 points and five assists.